 Because contrary to what you may have heard, pregnancy doesn’t limit you to drapey goddess style dresses or poufy ball gowns that hide your figure.

 If you are on the fence about which size will best fit your body in 6+ months, it’s best to follow the golden rule by always, always, ALWAYS sizing up.

 Remember, it’s much easier to alter a larger gown to fit smaller than it is to make a too-small gown larger.

-Remember that you will be wearing your bridal gown for many hours, and it’s important that you not only look your best, but you feel it too.
+Remember that you will be wearing your bridal gown for many hours.
+It’s important that you not only look your best, but you feel it too.

-Be sure to ask your bridal consultant about which fabrics and silhouettes will be most comfortable.
+Be sure to ask your bridal stylist about which fabrics and silhouettes will be most comfortable.
 Or, consider purchasing a second, more comfortable gown to change into for the reception.